raspberrypilearning/flower-generator/en/step_4.md

 ## Make a custom block to draw flowers

-+ What if you want to draw lots of flowers?
-Instead of repeating the code you can create your own block in Scratch and use it whenever you want to draw a flower.
++What if you want to draw lots of flowers?
+Instead of repeating the code, you can create your own block in Scratch and use it every time you want to draw a flower.

-	Make a new block and name it 'draw flower':
++ Make a new block and name it `draw flower`:

     ![screenshot](images/flower-make-block.png)